freegish/freegish/README.markdown

 - texture
 - tile01 ... tile07

-Afterwards run `rename-levels.sh DIRECTORY_WITH_ASSETS` script to rename files so that they match Freegish naming convention (see https://github.com/freegish/freegish/issues/2#issuecomment-48749365).
+Afterwards, run `rename-levels.sh DIRECTORY_WITH_ASSETS` script to rename files so that they match the Freegish naming convention (see https://github.com/freegish/freegish/issues/2#issuecomment-48749365).